apache/mesos/docs/monitoring.md

   <code>master/slave_shutdowns_canceled</code>
   </td>
   <td>Number of cancelled agent shutdowns.
 This happens when the agent removal
-      rate limit allows for a agent to reconnect and send a <code>PONG</code>
+      rate limit allows for an agent to reconnect and send a <code>PONG</code>
       to the master before being removed.</td>
   <td>Counter</td>
 </tr>